Image by Vincent Keiman

 Summer is a great time to catch up with friends and family and take a few moments to relax from the hustle and bustle of the year.
 Hosting a cookout is a great way to connect with people and enjoy some delicious grilled cuisine!

-While there is nothing wrong with serving the classics, mixing in some new flavors and dishes can make this summer’s cookout a memorable one, and we’ve got just the right recipes to try!
+While there is nothing wrong with serving the classics, mixing in some new flavors and dishes can make this summer’s cookout memorable, and we’ve got just the right recipes to try!

 It’s summer and you’re hosting a cookout, sounds like you’re in need of some hearty hot dogs!
 Why not enjoy this cookout classic Chicago style with our simple yet flavorful Chicago Dog recipe?